babybullet/Covid-Data-exploration-and-visulaisation-using-/README.md

 Microsoft Excel and then processed the data with the help of SSMS queries.
 Later with the help of Tableau i gained visual analytical insights about the data using queried tables.

                       Will be upoading more project on ML and software projects too.
-Give a like if you think it was helpful.
+Give a Star if you think it was helpful.
 Thanks